Plotting#

 Keyword/value pair to configure plotting, the following are allowed

-• figure (‘matlab.ui.Figure’ or int, default: []) figure or number of the figure to use for the plot.
+• figure (‘matlab.ui.Figure’ or whole number, default: []) figure or number of the figure to use for the plot.

-• smooth (logical, default: true) indicates if moving average smoothing to the plot
+• smooth (logical, default: true) indicates if moving average smoothing is applied to the plot.

 utilities.plotting.plotRefSLD(project, result, options)#